Lignite is a type of coal, but what is lignite used for? Here’s a look at what lignite is, what its applications are and where it’s mined.

 Where is lignite mined?

-Germany was the world’s top lignite producer in 2012, the World Coal Association states.
-Altogether, the country put out 185 million metric tons (MT) of the fuel that year; unsurprisingly, a quarter of its electricity comes from lignite-fired power plants.
-Trailing behind in second place, Russia produced 78 million MT, while Australia and the US mined 73 and 72 million MT, respectively.
+Germany was again the world’s top lignite producer in 2017, the European Association for Coal and Lignite states.
+Altogether, the country put out 171.3 million MT of the fuel that year; unsurprisingly, a quarter of its electricity comes from lignite-fired power plants.
+Trailing behind in second place, Poland produced 61 million MT, while Greece and Romania mined 37.7 and 25.7 million MT, respectively.

 The Freedom mine, located in North Dakota in the US, is of great interest in the lignite industry.
-It is owned by The Coteau Properties Company, a wholly owned subsidiary of The North American Coal Corporation.
+It is owned by the Coteau Properties Company, a wholly owned subsidiary of North American Coal.
 Freedom is one of the 12 largest mines in the US and is the country’s largest lignite mine.
-The North American Coal Corporation is the top producer of lignite in the US.
+North American Coal is the top producer of lignite in the US.